4chess/GOarticles/2/readme.txt.txt

-this version does not use a db or store in memory.
+this version does not use a db or store in memory. a very nice starting point